Consultants have a lot of their plates. To execute on their many jobs, they need the right tools.

 LinkedIn Banner Template

 An important part of building your presence on LinkedIn is making sure your profile is up-to-date and on-brand.
-Don’t forget to create a custom LinkedIn banner.
+Check out these excellent LinkedIn profile tips that will help you get noticed by prospective clients.

 You can use icons to visualize your areas of expertise: